Travel guide to the Sacred Valley in Peru

 The Sacred Valley of the Incas is truly one of the most amazing places in Peru and South America.
 Its wide fertile territory was a sacred place where the Incas built their most important citadels and temples, such as: Pisac, Ollantaytambo, Chinchero, Moray and much more.
 Today it is one of the best tourist destinations in Cusco along with Machu Picchu.

-the Incas Sacred Valley
+- The geography of the Sacred Valley

-The Incas’ Sacred Valley
+- The history of the Sacred Valley

 What is the Sacred Valley of the Incas?